eppursimuove9/santiago-50-billion-dolars-transformation-full-analysis-and-financial-model/README.md

 The Blueprint is Complete.
 The Financing is Structured.
 The Benefits are Quantified.
 The Timeline is Set.
-Santiago's transformation from #160 to Top 100 is not a dream.
+Santiago's transformation from #160 to the Top 100 is not a dream.
 It's a $50 billion opportunity waiting for courage.
 Who will take the first step?

 Last Updated: August 2025